Kishan-Ved/portfolio/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: B.Tech at IIT Gandhinagar, CSE
+subtitle: B.Tech in Computer Science and Engineering at IIT Gandhinagar

 profile:
   align: right
-  image: prof_pic.jpg
+  image: kishan_manali_3.jpeg
   image_circular: true # crops the image to make it circular
   more_info: >
     <p>Third Year Undergrad,</p>